 By asking questions, using Australian Sustainable Seafood Guide, and engaging with recipes of unfamiliar but sustainable fish, you are educating yourself and others about our amazing oceans.

-Our oceans are a beautiful and incredible resource that have an amazing resilience.
+Our oceans are a beautiful and incredible resource that have an amazing that can produce abundance if harvested carefully.
 If make sustainable seafood choices, we can ensure that we have healthy oceans to hand over to our children, and their children after to enjoy.

 6. Buy less to decrease your food waste!

 We love hosting parties over holiday periods like Easter and Christmas to bring together family and friends but nothing is worse than perfectly good food ending up in the bin.
 This is such a shame.
-Remember, fish comes from a very sensitive marine environment so to ensure that we have healthy oceans forever, try to buy less to avoid having to put it in the bin!
+Remember, fish comes from a very sensitive marine environment so to ensure that we have healthy oceans forever, remember to think twice about how much you need!